I am a Sydney-based oil painter whose work is inspired by a deep reverence for nature and its essential role in our health and happiness.

 From an early age I drew.
 My first drawings were of the traditional South African houses called rondavels, little round houses with thatched roofs.
 I also drew animals such as seals and horses.

-I went on the study art and then architecture and I have had a successful career as an urban designer in Sydney.
+I went on to study art and then architecture and I have had a successful career as an urban designer in Sydney.
 Since attending City Art Institute in Sydney I have kept up a practice of painting landscapes, particularly seascapes and still life such as shells with watercolours, gouache and now I paint mainly in oils.

 Education